cqfn/degit/README.md

   * They resolve conflicts according to the Consensus Algorithm (MAX)
   * You get "OK" if all conflicts are resolved in your favor, "ERROR" otherwise

-This is what happens on the server:
+This is what happens on a node:

   * New commits arrive from the client
   * We `git merge` them to the existing repository